 Best Breweries in the Columbia River Gorge

-If you’re new to Oregon (welcome!), it will be helpful to know that the Columbia River Gorge consists of a handful of charming towns.
+If you’re new to Oregon (welcome!), it may be helpful to know that the Columbia River Gorge consists of a handful of charming towns.
 The most populous is Hood River (it’s stunning), followed by White Salmon on the Washington side.

 To make this post as comprehensive and helpful as possible, I’ll break up the sections like this: best breweries in Hood River, best breweries on the Washington side (Carson and White Salmon) and the best breweries in the Columbia Gorge overall (including small Oregon breweries worth the drive).